Updated: Feb 8, 2022

 - Leave out irrelevant details and repetitions.
 Don’t belabour the point—you’re more likely to do this if you’re writing based on your feelings.

-3. Use subheadings where necessary, avoid lengthy blocks of text
+3. Use subheadings where necessary and avoid lengthy blocks of text

 Readers often read with their eyes before they read with their minds.
 They’re asking: “How long is this?”
 “Can I see interesting highlights?”
 “Can I see interesting images?”
 “Is the font readable?”